dnut/kwm/README.md

-# K-meleon Window Manager
+# K-Meleon Window Manager
-A window management tool exclusively for K-meleon in Microsoft Windows.
+A window management tool exclusively for K-Meleon in Microsoft Windows.